 Creating a business alone can sometimes be intimidating.
-Partnering with someone can seem like a great way to share the burden and profits altogether.
-But if you have decided to partner with someone in your business, you need to know what it means, beginning with the fact that there are various partnerships.
+Partnering with someone can seem like a great way to share the burden and profits between yourselves.
+However, if you have decided to partner with someone in your business, you need to know what it means, beginning with the fact that there are various partnerships.
 Below we are talking about the most common partnership, i.e., The General Partnership.

 What is a general partnership?

 Partnerships are the most popular business structure for businesses having more than one owner.
 A general partnership is usually established for profit between two or more people, partnership, corporations or associations who commit to sharing ownership, profits, management and liabilities of a business venture.
 The partners serve as the co-owners of the business.
 It is the easiest, straightforward and least expensive to form.
 In this partnership, all the partners have unlimited liability for the business debts.
 Each partner ought to contribute something to the business.
 It can either property, funds, labor, skills or any involvement that benefits the business.
 Hence, both the partners share the responsibilities and the benefits of the business together.

 To properly form a partnership, it is necessary to meet the following conditions:

 - It should include two or more individuals, corporations or associations.

 - A Partnership Agreement should be made stating all the conditions that need to be satisfied by both the partners.

 - All the partners should agree to any liability that their partnership may face.

 Easy, Quick and Inexpensive